erikadudki/de_analysis/docs/source/overview.rst

 Overview
 ========
-This page is  an overview of DEmuPa.
+this is an overview

-.. automodule:: de_analysis_clean.de_analysis
+.. autofunction:: de_analysis_clean.de_analysis.de_analysis